bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 |h2| Background |h2e|

-A **latent (or hidden) variable model** is statistical model where you *don't* observe some of the variables (or in many cases, you create additional intermediate unobserved variables to make the problem more tractable).
+A **latent (or hidden) variable model** is a statistical model where you *don't* observe some of the variables (or in many cases, you create additional intermediate unobserved variables to make the problem more tractable).
 This creates a relationship graph (usually a DAG) between observed (either input or output, if applicable) and latent variables.
-Often times the modeller will have an explicit intuition about the meaning of these latent variables.
-Other times (especially for deep learning models), the modeller doesn't explicitly give these latent variables meaning, and instead they are learned to represent whatever the optimization procedure deems necessary.
+Often times the modeller will have an explicit intuition about the meaning of these latent variables; other times (especially for deep learning models), the modeller doesn't explicitly give these latent variables meaning, and instead they are learned to represent whatever the optimization procedure deems necessary.
 See the background